icdop/tlp/README.md

-# TechLib Package Management Quick Start Guide V2020_0410a
+# TechLib Package Management Kit V2020_0410a

 ## Specify following environment variables in the shell: